Zantac Brain Cancer: Is There a Connection?

 Why Riddle & Brantley for your Zantac claim or lawsuit?

 You deserve a law firm that cares.
-When Riddle & Brantley evaluates your Zantac brain cancer claim (or other type of cancer claim) you’ll be served by experienced Zantac lawsuit attorneys with nearly 200 years of combined legal experience.
+When Riddle & Brantley evaluates your Zantac brain cancer claim (or other type of cancer claim) you’ll be served by experienced Zantac lawsuit attorneys with more than 225 years of combined legal experience.

 Many of our attorneys are members of prestigious membership organizations such as Million Dollar Advocates, Multi-Million Dollar Advocates, Super Lawyers, and The National Trial Lawyers Top 100 (see disclaimer below).